 Effect of HBA(111-142) on HSV-1 and HSV-2 infection

 HSV-1 and -2 clinical isolates were kindly provided by Prof. Michel (Institute of Virology, Ulm University Medical Center).
-Aciclovir-resistant strains carry frameshift mutations in the thymidine kinase.
+Acyclovir-resistant strains carry frameshift mutations in the thymidine kinase.
 Recombinant eGFP-encoding Herpes-Simplex-Virus 2 (Strain 333) was kindly provided by Patricia Spear (Northwestern University, USA), and HSV-1-GFP (Strain F) was provided by Benedikt Kaufer (Free University of Berlin; Germany).
 Virus stocks were generated by infecting 70-80% confluent Vero E6 cells in 175 cm3 cell-culture flasks in 30 ml cell medium.
 48 h later virus was collected by centrifuging the cell supernatant to remove cell debris for 3 min at 300 × g.
 Virus stocks were stored at -80 °C.

 For the infection assay in ELVIS cells, 5,000 ELVIS cells were seeded the day before.
 Before infection, the cell medium was removed and 80 µl of X-vivo cell medium supplemented with 2 mM L-glutamine, 100 units/ml penicillin, and 100 µg/ml streptomycin was added.
 10 µl of FD- or AG-HBA(111-142) were added to the cells and incubated for 1 h at 37 °C prior to infection with 10 µl HSV-2.
 One day post-infection, the rates of infection were measured by Gal‐Screen β‐Galactosidase Reporter Gene Assay System for Mammalian Cells (Thermo Fisher Scientific) and the Orion II microplate luminometer (Berthold, Bad Wildbad, Germany) operating with the software Simplicity (Simplicity, RRID:SCR_022809).